Skip to main content

 Concerns About Kratom

 We all know about the danger posed by opioids.
-However, there's another dangerous substance currently being used and abused that has received less attention.
-It's completely legal and very easy to get.
+However, there's another dangerous substance currently being used and abused that's received less attention.
+It's legal in most of the U.S. and fairly easy to get.
 In fact, it's sold in some health food stores as a supplement.
 It's called Kratom.

-"Kratom is a plant that comes from Southeast Asia that has opioid-like properties and stimulant properties, too," said Paula Cook, MD, an addiction medicine specialist with University of Utah Health.
+"Kratom is a plant that comes from Southeast Asia that has opioid-like properties and stimulant properties, too," says Paula Cook, MD, an addiction medicine specialist at University of Utah Health.
 "The perception is that it's relatively safe, but it's not."

 Kratom is commonly sold as a powder and ingested several different ways.
 It can be made into a tea or taken as a caplet.
 Many mix it into food or juice as well.
 Those who use it say it can have both a calming and energizing effect.
 Some say it helps with withdrawal from opioids.
 However, they may be trading one drug for another.